vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 This analytical model:

-- **Is largely independently from the data model.** You do not need to write code to implement new tags or design a tag structure; you simply need to create the appropriate ``syn:tag`` nodes.
+- **Is largely independent from the data model.** You do not need to write code to implement new tags or design a tag structure; you simply need to create the appropriate ``syn:tag`` nodes.
 - **Is specific to an analytical discipline.** Tags used for cyber threat analysis will be very different from tags used to track financial fraud.